-The Eurosystem may invite counterparties to place remunerated fixed-term deposits with the national central bank in the Member State in which the counterparty is established.
-The collection of fixed-term deposits is envisaged only for fine-tuning purposes in order to absorb liquidity in the market.
+The Eurosystem may invite counterparties to place remunerated fixed-term deposits with the NCB in the Member State in which the counterparty is established.
+The collection of fixed-term deposits is envisaged only for finetuning purposes in order to absorb liquidity in the market.

 The deposits accepted from counterparties are for a fixed term and with a fixed rate of interest.
-No collateral is given by the national central banks in exchange for the deposits.
+No collateral is given by the NCBs in exchange for the deposits.